General

 EPA Student Center VIDEO - Links to resources on a wide range of environmental issues mostly for middle school.
 Homework help section covers air, climate change, ecosystems, energy, health, water, and recycling.
 Also includes games & quizzes, community service project ideas, awards & contests, teacher resources and more.
 See also Environmental Topics for high school and up.
 (U.S. Environmental Protection Agency)

 Extinction [Archived page] - This site reviews five past eras in world history when mass extinctions took place, and explains why it's so important to protect biodiversity and save endangered species.
 High school and up (2011, Endangered Species International, non-profit organization).
-For recent updates on extinction see Science Daily: Extinction News NEW!
-(Science Daily; site includes advertisements), The Scientist: Extinction NEW!
-(The Scientist is a print & online magazine, 'written by prominent scientists and professional journalists;' site includes advertisements), and Phys.org: Extinction New NEW! (part of Science X; site includes advertisements).
-National Geographic offers classroom resources on extinction NEW!
-VIDEO, including articles, lesson plans, and videos, for grades 3 - 12 (site includes advertisements).
+For recent updates on extinction see Science Daily: Extinction News (Science Daily; site includes advertisements), The Scientist: Extinction (The Scientist is a print & online magazine, 'written by prominent scientists and professional journalists;' site includes advertisements), and Phys.org: Extinction New (part of Science X; site includes advertisements).
+National Geographic offers classroom resources on extinction VIDEO, including articles, lesson plans, and videos, for grades 3 - 12 (site includes advertisements).

 Global Warming - See Climate Change Links.